 The Thurn Pass is a high mountain pass in the Austrian Alps.
 The road from Kranzberg to Ried leads over it between Muggenbrunn and Maria Alm.

-It is closed for visitors during the winter period, which lasts from 1 November until the end of April.
+It is closed to visitors during the winter period, which lasts from 1 November until the end of April.
 In winter there are only paths open along some of the slopes.

 It is one of the few places in the High Tauern that doesn’t have glaciers or permanent snowfields.